 Can't get enough gnocchi?
 Swap gnocchi for the pasta in any of these great recipes:

-- 2/3 cup julienned sun-dried tomatoes, oil drained
+2/3 cup julienned sun-dried tomatoes, oil drained, divided

-- 1 tablespoon roughly chopped basil, plus more for garnish ( or 1 1/2 teaspoons dried)
+1 tablespoon roughly chopped fresh basil, plus more for garnish (or 1 1/2 teaspoons dried)

-2 Make the sauce: Heat a large sauté pan over medium-low heat.
+Heat a large sauté pan over medium-low heat.
 Add 1 tablespoon of olive oil to the pan.
-Once the oil is hot, add in shallots and garlic, sauté until fragrant and shallots are softened, 1 to 2 minutes.
-Add in 1/2 cup of the sun-dried tomatoes, and sauté for 30 seconds.
+Once the oil is hot, add in shallots and garlic, sauté until fragrant and shallots are softened, about 1 to 2 minutes.
+Add 1/2 cup sun-dried tomatoes, and sauté for 30 seconds.
 Pour in the vegetable stock, half-and-half, and sea salt.
 Stir to combine.

 Turn heat to medium-high.
 Simmer and stir occasionally until the sauce reduces and thickens, about 3 to 5 minutes.

-4 Serve: Season gnocchi with black pepper, and top with the remaining sun-dried tomatoes, oregano, basil, and Pecorino Romano cheese.
+Season the gnocchi with black pepper, and top with the remaining sun-dried tomatoes, oregano, basil, and Pecorino Romano cheese.

-Store the gnocchi in an air-tight container for up to 3 days in the fridge, reheating in 30 second intervals in the microwave, stirring in between.
+Store the gnocchi in an air-tight container for up to 3 days in the fridge.
+Reheat in 30 second intervals in the microwave, stirring in between.